Health coverage FAQsShow all answers

 When you have a plan, your health insurance company pays part of your medical costs if you get sick or hurt.
 You are responsible for paying some costs as well, such as:

-- Copayment (copay) — A fixed dollar amount you pay for a covered healthcare service, product or treatment, usually at the time of receiving it.
+- Copayment (copay): A fixed dollar amount you pay for a covered healthcare service or supply, usually at the time of receiving it

-- Coinsurance — The percentage you pay for a covered healthcare service, separate from a deductible.
+- Coinsurance: The percentage you pay for a covered healthcare service or supply, separate from a deductible

 - What do health plans cover?

 Most Moda Health plans cover essential health benefits, like preventive care.
 There is no dollar limit on in-network coverage for essential health benefits, so you can keep receiving the care that you need.
 Our plans also pay for part of your other healthcare costs.
 Members pay the cost of care until the deductible is met.
 Once you meet your out-of-pocket maximum, which includes deductible, coinsurance and copays, Moda Health pays the remainder of your covered medical expenses.